stlgo/grow-with-stl-go/README.md

 ## Learning Go

 Learning anything is a uniquely individual process.
 There are some hypotheses that state somewhere between [4](https://vark-learn.com/introduction-to-vark/the-vark-modalities/) and [8](https://www.viewsonic.com/library/education/the-8-learning-styles/) different ways people learn.
 Though it's often hard to understand how to best learn a new thing arming yourself with as many arrows in your quiver is the best way to get there.
-Thankfully there is a wealth of online tools to help with that.  here are some:
+Thankfully there is a wealth of online tools to help with that.
+Here are some:

 ### For the impatient